OlympusDAO/olympus-contracts/README.md

  - For [Rinkeby Testnet](./docs/deployments/rinkeby.md).

 ### Notes for `localhost`
--   The `deployments/localhost` directory is included in the git repository, so that the contract addresses remain constant.
-Otherwise, the frontend's `constants.ts` file would need to be updated.
+- The contract addresses are output into the `addresses/addresses.json` file.
--   Avoid committing changes to the `deployments/localhost` files (unless you are sure), as this will alter the state of the hardhat node when deployed in tests.
+  This is done so that the file can be passed onto the frontend (particularly when running in Docker).

 ## 📖 Guides